osm-search/Nominatim/test/README.md

     @define('CONST_Database_DSN', 'pgsql://@/test_api_nominatim');
     @define('CONST_Wikipedia_Data_Path', CONST_BasePath.'/test/testdb');

+#### Code Coverage

+The API tests also support code coverage tests.
+You need to install PHP_CodeCoverage.
+On Debian/Ubuntu run:

+    apt-get install php-codecoverage

+The run the API tests as follows:

+    behave api -DPHPCOV=<coverage output dir>

+To generate reports, you can use the phpcov tool:

+    phpcov merge --html=<report output dir> <coverage output dir>

 ### Indexing Tests (`test/bdd/db`)

 These tests check the import and update of the Nominatim database.
 They do not